 The overall quality of groundwater in the coastal plain is good, with pH generally ranging between 6 and 9 and electrical conductivity (EC) generally < 100 mSm.
 There appears to be a correlation between the geology and the EC.
 Low EC (< 50 mSm) appear to be concentrated in the eastern parts of the coastal plain, whereas the higher EC ground waters tend to be associated with the older geological formations (Uloa and Lebombo).

 (g) Phongola Region

 The Phongola Region is located in four hydrogeological regions, the Northern Zululand Coastal Plain, Southern Lebombo, Northeastern Middleveld and.
-Northwestern Middleveld (DWAF, 2008) (Figure 18.5).
+Northwestern Middleveld (DWAF, 2008) (Error!
+R eference source not found.).